 It seems like everyone is interested in pursuing a plant-based diet, or are well on their way to becoming a full-blown vegan.
 What happens when we eliminate things like chicken, dairy, and even fish from our diet?
-Here are seven things that happen to our bodies when we go on a vegan diet!
-You can also watch my take on this topic in the video below!
+Here are seven things that happen to our bodies when we go on a vegan (specifically plant-based) diet!

-When you go on a plant-based diet, you can literally change your DNA.
 In 2017 a few researchers studied the effects of 7 days on a low-fat vegan diet.
-Their objective was to document the impact of a low-fat (≤10% of calories), high-carbohydrate (~80% of calories), moderate-sodium, purely plant-based diet for seven days.
+They wanted to see if a low-fat (≤10% of calories), high-carbohydrate (~80% of calories), moderate-sodium, purely plant-based diet for seven days.
 Within seven days blood pressure and cholesterol decreased, and diabetes and high blood pressure medications for many patients were reduced or discontinued at baseline.
 They also found that patients whose risk for cardiovascular disease within ten years also dropped.

 3. SKIN CLEARS

-If you are interested in pursuing a vegan, plant-based diet, I recommend checking out the Plant-Based Health Coaching program so that you can receive 1:1 support, accountability, and resources to healthfully do so.
-Many people who try to transition to a vegan diet on their own tend to be more likely to become deficient in vital nutrients due to lack of guidance.
-Learn more about the health coaching program by visiting sincerelyshans.com/healthcoaching
+If you are interested in pursuing a vegan, plant-based diet, I recommend checking out my Plant-Based Health Coaching program so that you can receive 1:1 support, and resources to healthfully do so.
+Many people who transition to a vegan diet on their own often tend to be deficient in vital nutrients due to lack of guidance.
+Learn more about the health coaching program by visiting sincerelyshans.com/coaching

 4. THE NUMBER OF GOOD BACTERIA IN YOUR GUT INCREASES